 Residents can provide input in person at an Open House on Priority-based Budgeting on Thursday, May 24 from 3 p.m. to 8 p.m. at the Morton Civic Center, Room G300 (ground floor), 2100 Ridge Ave., Evanston.
 During this event, staff will make a short presentation on priority-based budgeting at 3, 4, 5, 6, and 7 p.m.
+The 4 p.m. presentation will be streamed live on the City's Facebook page.
 Between presentations, staff will be available to answer questions about the process and specific programs.
 Residents may complete the survey at the event.

 In addition, budget-related ideas may be submitted to City staff through the following channels:

 Mail: City Manager’s Office, 2100 Ridge Ave., Evanston, IL 60201

 A priority-based budget process allows staff, City Council and the community to review all City programs and services prior to creating the budget.
 The first step was to itemize the 152 programs and services offered by the City.
 A budget team with representatives from all City departments then reviewed and scored all programs and services against a single set of metrics, including whether or not the program or service was mandated by law or generated revenue.